-• 7 Buildings should be located close to the pedestrian-oriented street (within 25 feet of the curb), with off- street parking behind and/or beside the buildings.
-When a development plan is located along a high- volume corridor without on-street parking, one bay of parking separating the building frontage along the corridor is a preferred option.
+7 Buildings should be located close to the pedestrian-oriented street (within 25 feet of the curb), with off-street parking behind and/or beside the buildings.
+When a development plan is located along a high-volume corridor without on-street parking, one bay of parking separating the building frontage along the corridor is a preferred option.
 Response: Parking for development on the property will be designed consistent with applicable regulations/standards, located with due consideration of this guideline and based on the scale and context of the use and the existing physical characteristics of the property.
 8 If the site is located at a street intersection, the main building or main part of the building should be placed at the corner.
 Parking, loading or service should not be located at an intersection.
-Response: Proposed development at a street intersection will be provided in accordance with applicable regulations.
+Response: The proposed development at a street intersection will be provided in accordance with applicable regulations.
 9 To ensure that urban open space is well-used, it is essential to locate and design it carefully.
 The space should be located where it is visible and easily accessible from public areas (building entrances, sidewalks).
 Take views and sun exposure into account as well.
-Response: Open space, if required, will be connected to pedestrian access corridors including sidewalks and greenways.
+Response: It is anticipated that open space, if required, will be connected to pedestrian access corridors including sidewalks and greenways.
 10 New urban spaces should contain direct access from the adjacent streets.
 They should be open along the adjacent sidewalks and allow for multiple points of entry.
 They should also be visually permeable from the sidewalk, allowing passersby to see directly into the space.
-Response: Urban open space, if required, will be connected to pedestrian access corridors including sidewalks and greenways.
+Response: It is anticipated that urban open space, if required, will be connected to pedestrian access corridors including sidewalks and greenways.
 11 The perimeter of urban open spaces should consist of active uses that provide pedestrian traffic for the space including retail, cafés, and restaurants and higher-density residential.
-Response: Retail uses, cafes and restaurants are not allowed in the R-6 zoning designation.
-Residential uses will have direct connections to pedestrian corridors and greenways.
+Response: Residential uses will have direct connections to pedestrian corridors and greenways.
+Retail, if developed, will likely be placed on the street edge.
 12 A properly defined urban open space is visually enclosed by the fronting of buildings to create an outdoor "room" that is comfortable to users.
-Response: The dimensions of the site and the type of development allowed in the proposed zoning designation limits the viability of urban open space for this property.
+Response: Urban open space will be addressed at the site plan stage.
 13 New public spaces should provide seating opportunities.
-Response: The proposed greenway connection will provide opportunities for seating areas.
+Response: If public spaces are developed, it is anticipated that seating or gathering areas will be provided.